The Informed Investor

-When you’re looking for someone to advise you on your investments and financial matters, records about an advisor’s honesty and history with money are critical to know.
+When you are looking for someone to advise you on your investments and financial matters, information about an advisor’s honesty and history with money and clients is critical.

-In a few instances financial advisors can be felons, as long as the felony doesn’t fall in line with one of the Financial Industry Regulatory Authority (FINRA)’s reasons for being denied.
+In a few instances, financial advisors can be felons, as long as the felony does not fall in line with one of the Financial Industry Regulatory Authority (FINRA)’s reasons for being denied.
 During the process of determining if someone can become licensed as a financial advisor, a criminal background check will be performed by the Uniform Application for Securities Industry Registration or Transfer.
 The questions they ask are:

 - Did you enter a guilty plea or a no-contest plea?

 - Were you convicted?